elopio/docs/source/includes/_callAPI.md

 #### augur.api.InitialReporter.getDesignatedReporter({ tx }[, callback])

-Returns the Ethereum contract address for the [Designated Reporter](#designated-reporter) set for the specified InitialReporter contract, as a hexadecimal string.
+Returns the Ethereum address for the [Designated Reporter](#designated-reporter) set for the specified InitialReporter contract, as a hexadecimal string.

 #### augur.api.InitialReporter.getFeeWindow({ tx }[, callback])

-Returns the Ethereum contract address of the [Fee Window](#fee-window) to which the specified InitialReporter contract belongs, as a hexadecimal string.
+Returns the Ethereum address of the [Fee Window](#fee-window) to which the specified InitialReporter contract belongs, as a hexadecimal string.

 #### augur.api.InitialReporter.getMarket({ tx }[, callback])

-Returns the [Market](#market) Ethereum contract address for the specified InitialReporter contract, as a hexadecimal string.
+Returns the [Market](#market) Ethereum address for the specified InitialReporter contract, as a hexadecimal string.

 #### augur.api.InitialReporter.getPayoutDistributionHash({ tx }[, callback])